AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 How can I use a CSV file to do bulk import of vpn users?
 --------------------------------------------------------------------------------------------------------------

-Aviatrix Controller does not have an ability to read a CSV file to import users at this time.
+The Aviatrix Controller does not have the ability to read a CSV file to import users at this time.
 But since we already support REST API() and Terraform() it is very easy to import multiple vpn users.
 Here is an example using python and REST API

 ::

-  First: Prepare your data file("vpn-users.csv" in this example) for your VPN uses.
+  First: Prepare your data file("vpn-users.csv" in this example) for your VPN users.
 Format is "vpc_id, lb_name, username, user_email, profile_name".
 The first line is needed.
 The first three args are required.
 Email and profile are optional.
 If you do not want to use them, please delete them from the csv header line and update the python file as well - remove the lines from the payload.
 Here's an example, the first header line is required:

     vpc_id,lb_name,username,user_email,profile_name
     vpc-0a64f49d9w8kdjde,Aviatrix-vpc-0aidj3sk80x341898c02,test1,test1@example.com,test-fqdn